W-AIR Small Business 2021 Admin Guide

 Mount the base unit as high as possible to clear all nearby objects (e.g. office cubicles and cabinets, etc.).

+Use screws M3.5 x 31mm.
+The distance between them is 70mm (please see the images below).
 Make sure that when you fix the base stations with screws, the screws do not touch the PCB on the unit.
 Avoid all contacts with any high voltage lines.
+The height of wall mount is suggested to be less than or equal to 2 meters.

 Find Base station IP